IvaTsu/Authentication-with-Firebase/README.md

+# Authentication-with-Firebase

-# Authentication with Firebase for Android
+Authentication with Firebase Services for Android